pagesjaunes/HierarX/README.md

 ## Installation

 ### Build C++ binary
 It requires cmake >= 3.14 and gcc or clang.
+Copy/paste the following:

 ```bash
 # Clone HierarX